✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 Image Placeholder

-Step 7: Publish the form
+Step 7: Preview the form

 Once you have populated the form with the relevant questions, branding, and settings, you can publish and share the form.